soniazaryab/windows-server-ad-homelab/README.md

 - Created department-based security groups
 - Added users to the correct groups
 - Used groups to control access to shared resources
-- Practised group-based access control
+- Practiced group-based access control

 Example groups: